-- Inc-Counterpoint Global Portfolio, Morgan Stanley Investment Funds-US Insight Fund, Morgan Stanley Variable Insurance Fund Inc.-Discovery Portfolio, Morgan Stanley Institutional Fund Trust-Discovery Portfolio, Lawrencium Atoll Investments Limited, Brighthouse Funds Trust I-Morgan Stanley Discovery Portfolio, Inception Trust, Morgan Stanley Institutional Fund, Inc.-Inception Portfolio, EQ Advisors Trust-EQ/Morgan Stanley Small Cap Growth Portfolio, and Bell Atlantic Master Trust (collectively, the "MS Funds") and holds voting and dispositive power with respect to shares of record held by each of the MS Funds.
-The address of each of the MS Funds is 522 Fifth Avenue, New York, NY 10036 - (22) Voting and investment power over the interests held by Peridian Fund L.P. ("Peridian") resides with its investment manager, Periscope Capital Inc. Jamie Wise is the Chief Executive Officer of Periscope Capital Inc. and may be deemed to be the beneficial owner of the interests held by Peridian.
+Inc-Counterpoint Global Portfolio, Morgan Stanley Investment Funds-US Insight Fund, Morgan Stanley Variable Insurance Fund Inc.-Discovery Portfolio, Morgan Stanley Institutional Fund Trust-Discovery Portfolio, Lawrencium Atoll Investments Limited, Brighthouse Funds Trust I-Morgan Stanley Discovery Portfolio, Inception Trust, Morgan Stanley Institutional Fund, Inc.-Inception Portfolio, EQ Advisors Trust-EQ/Morgan Stanley Small Cap Growth Portfolio, and Bell Atlantic Master Trust (collectively, the "MS Funds") and holds voting and dispositive power with respect to shares of record held by each of the MS Funds.
+The address of each of the MS Funds is 522 Fifth Avenue, New York, NY 10036.

+- Voting and investment power over the interests held by Peridian Fund L.P. ("Peridian") resides with its investment manager, Periscope Capital Inc. Jamie Wise is the Chief Executive Officer of Periscope Capital Inc. and may be deemed to be the beneficial owner of the interests held by Peridian.
 Jamie Wise and Periscope Capital Inc., however, disclaim any beneficial ownership of the interests held by Peridian.
-The address of the foregoing individual and entities is c/o 333 Bay Street, Suite 1240, Toronto, ON, M5H 2R2. - (23) Polar Multi-Strategy Master Fund ("Polar Fund") is under management by Polar Asset Management Partners Inc. ("PAMPI").
+The address of the foregoing individual and entities is c/o 333 Bay Street, Suite 1240, Toronto, ON, M5H 2R2.
+Polar Multi-Strategy Master Fund ("Polar Fund") is under management by Polar Asset Management Partners Inc. ("PAMPI").
 PAMPI serves as investment advisor of the Polar Fund and has control and discretion over the shares held by the Polar Fund.
 As such, PAMPI may be deemed the beneficial owner of the shares held by the Polar Fund.
-PAMPI disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest therein.
-The business address of the Polar Fund is c/o Polar Asset Management Partners Inc., 16 York Street, Suite 2900.
-Toronto, ON M5J 0E6. - Inc., 16 York Street, Suite 2900, Toronto, ON M5J 0E6.

-(24) Hudson Bay Capital Management LP, the investment manager of Tech Opportunities LLC, has voting and investment power over these securities.
+As such, PAMPI may be deemed the beneficial owner of the shares held by the Polar Fund.
+Assuch, PAMPI may be deemed the beneficial owner of the shares held by the Polar Fund.
+Assuch, PAMPI may be deemed the beneficial owner of the shares held by the Polar Fund.
+Assuch, PAMPI may be deemed the beneficial owner of the shares held by the Polar Fund.
+Assuch PAMPI may be deemed the beneficial owner of the shares held by the Polar Fund.
+(22) - (23)beneficial ownership of the reported shares other than to the extent of any pecuniary interest therein.
+The business address of the Polar Fund is c/o Polar Asset Management Partners - Inc., 16 York Street, Suite 2900, Toronto, ON M5J 0E6.
+Hudson Bay Capital Management LP, the investment manager of Tech Opportunities LLC, has voting and investment power over these securities.
 Sander Gerber is the managing member of Hudson Bay Capital GP LLC, which is the general partner of Hudson Bay Capital Management LP.
-Each of Tech Opportunities LLC and Sander Gerber disclaims beneficial ownership over these securities.
+Each of Tech Opportunities LLC and Sander Gerber disclaims (24)beneficial ownership over these securities.